nnejifoundation/nnejifoundation.github.io/pages/work.md

 ### Educational Advancement
 > #### College & Scholarship Prep Workshops
->> Registration to open soon for workshops to prepare students for the next competitive college and scholarship cycle.
+>> Registration is open now for a FREE workshop on December 22, 2021 to prepare students for the competitive college and scholarship cycle.
+Click [here](https://docs.google.com/forms/d/e/1FAIpQLSfPsJw5mqVmns2KBkxLLDnGSM9Me30A5bPlOYyr0mUBr2kONQ/viewform?usp=sf_link) to apply by December 15, 2021!
 >>
 >> <figure><img src="https://raw.githubusercontent.com/nnejifoundation/nnejifoundation.github.io/gh-pages/assets/images/College_Scholarship_Workshop_20201222.png" border="0" width="200" alt="Screenshot of Workshop"><figcaption>Students participated in a workshop on December 22, 2020 designed to prepare them for success in the 2020-2021 competitive college and scholarship cycle.</figcaption></figure>